Israel's army admits failures on Oct. 7. Its probe of the attack could put pressure on Netanyahu

 It took hours for the military to regain control and days until the area was fully cleared of militants.

-Some high-ranking officers have already resigned, including the former head of military intelligence and Israel's top general, Lt.
-Gen. Herzi Halevi, who steps down next week.
+Some high-ranking officers other than Halevi have also resigned, including the former head of military intelligence.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.